 What we stand for

 - We stand for a land ethic: for real and deep connections to the land and to places, their inhabitants (human and nonhuman) and their stories.
-And so we stand for a culture which respects and values place and a sense of belonging to place— for digging in, and digging deep.
+And so we stand for a culture which respects and values place and a sense of belonging to place.

 - We stand for the moral obligations and responsibilities that follow from such deep connections with the natural world and the nonhumans with whom we share the planet.
 In this context, we stand for both individual awareness and action.